-Budget Transparency Tool
+Financial Transparency Tool

 Using an easy-to-use budget transparency tool, visitors can see how the City of Thousand Oaks spends and receives money through graphically based views of financial information.
-Explore our Budget Transparency Tool and learn more about your City’s finances.
+Explore our Financial Transparency Tool and learn more about your City’s finances.

 Public Records Request

 We have various public records, such as minutes, resolutions and ordinances for City Council, Planning Commission and other City Boards, Commissions and Committees, available to citizens through Laserfiche Weblink Document Archive.
 Call (805) 449-2152 with questions download our reference guide here and call us at 805-449-2152.

 Public hearings are one of the ways we receive input on proposals impacting the community.
 City Council, Planning Commission and several smaller City boards, commissions and committees will post notices of all upcoming public hearings online and outside the City Hall lobby.